Cross-Layer Equalization and Bias Correction

 The next cell performs cross-layer equalization on the model.
 As noted before, the function folds batch norms, applies cross-layer scaling, and then folds high biases.

-Note: Interestingly, CLE needs BN statistics for its procedure.
-If a BN folded model is provided, CLE will run the CLS (cross-layer scaling) optimization step but will skip the HBA (high-bias absorption) step.
-To avoid this, we simply load the original model again before running CLE.
+The CLE procedure needs BN statistics.
+If a BN folded model is provided, CLE runs the cross-layer scaling (CLS) optimization step but skips the high-bias absorption (HBA) step.
+To avoid this, load the original model again before running CLE.

 [ ]: